 While this option may seem a bit too obvious, it’s a worthwhile place to start.
 One of the best ways to ensure on-time rent payments is to establish both a rent collection policy and a pattern of clear communication with your tenant from the onset.

-A good rent collection process includes details about how much rent is due when rent is due (the 1st of the month, 15th of the month, etc), how rent should be paid (Do you accept rent in cash?
-Do you require post-dated cheques?
-What about money orders?), and what late fees will be added if rent isn’t paid on time.
+A good rent collection process includes details about how much rent is, when rent is due, how tenants should pay rent (online, in person, mailed checks, etc.), and what late fees will be added if rent isn’t paid on time.

 As soon as a part of this rent agreement has been broken, like late payment of rent, for example, you should inquire about the status of your rent payment with your tenant.

-If you’re a landlord who’s struggling with keeping track of the tenants that still owe you outstanding rent, first of all, know you’re not alone.
-It’s genuinely hard to decipher who has paid you and when at times.
+If you’re struggling to keep track of tenants that still owe you outstanding rent, you’re not alone.
+It’s genuinely hard to decipher who has paid rent and when at times.

-The good news is that the act of landlording is finally entering the 21st century with tools like Baselane’s automated rent collection platform.
-This tool not only gives your tenants the flexibility to pay however they’d like, but also lends you a bird’s eye view of all of your on-time and past due rent payments.
+The good news is that property management is finally entering the 21st century with tools like Baselane’s automated rent collection platform.
+This tool not only gives your tenants the flexibility to pay however they’d like but it also lends creates bird’s eye view of all of your on-time and past due rent payments.
 You can also set up automatic late fees to help encourage on-time payments.

 2. Take the Rent Out of Your Security Deposit

-In some cases, you may be able to use your tenant’s security deposit to cover the costs of unpaid rent.
+In certain situations, you may be able to use your tenant’s security deposit for outstanding rent payments.

 In fact, the very point of the security deposit is to provide the equivalent of one or two months’ rent.
 However, be careful, as this isn’t always the case, so make sure to check with your local state laws.

-Depending on the state that you operate in, you may be able to recoup the equivalent of one or two months’ rent as a security deposit, with two months generally being the maximum.
+Depending on the state you operate in, you may be able to use a deposit to recoup rent money owed from a past tenant, with two months generally being the maximum.

-Some states may also dictate when the deposit can be returned and may require landlords or property owners to pay their tenants interest on the security deposits.
+Some states may also dictate when the deposit can be returned and may require landlords or property owners to pay their tenants interest earned on the deposit.

-Keeping a security deposit in a landlord bank account can have substantial benefits, such as low fees and cashback.
-Consider utilizing these landlord-tailored tools to improve your financial situation while straightening other issues out.
+Keeping security deposits in a landlord bank account can have substantial benefits, such as low fees and cashback.
+Consider utilizing these landlord tools to improve your financial situation while straightening other issues with collecting unpaid rent.

 3. Small Claims Court

-If you are unable to recover unpaid rent through your security deposit, your next stop may be small claims court.
+If you are unable to recover unpaid rent through security deposits, your next stop may be small claims court.
 This usually happens when a tenant breaks a lease by leaving abruptly or leaves a casual rental agreement without giving proper notice.

-In many cases, if the tenant has moved away, they will not show up in court and the landlord will win by default.
-All landlords will need to do in this situation is show up with their lease in hand.
+In many cases, if the tenant has moved away, they will not show up in court, and the landlord will win by default.
+All you have to do in this situation is show up with the lease agreement in hand.

-If your tenant leaves a unit early and breaks their lease, in many cases a landlord will have the responsibility to mitigate their losses to the best of their ability.
+If your tenant leaves a unit early and breaks their lease, in many situations, you are responsible for mitigating your losses to the best of your ability.

-If a judge finds that a tenant fled an uninhabitable unit, the landlord is not likely to win their case.
+If a judge finds that a tenant fled an uninhabitable unit, you are not likely to win the case.
 This is because landlords forfeit their right to rent if they are unable to provide a rental unit that is fit for human habitation.

 4. Collections Services

-In some cases, a landlord may find the process of filing a lawsuit for unpaid rent in small claims court is not worth their time or effort.
-Or, they may find it difficult to locate the new address of a previous tenant.
+Some landlords may find the process of filing a lawsuit for unpaid rent in small claims court not worth the time or effort.
+Or, it might be too difficult to locate the new address of a previous tenant.

-In both cases, it may make sense to use a collection service.
+In both situations, it may make sense to use a collection service.
 These agencies work by charging an up-front payment in return for rent collection.

 5. Debt Reporting

-Here’s how it works: you can report your former tenant’s debt to one of the three major credit bureaus.
+Here’s how it works: you or the collection agency can report your former tenant’s debt to one of the three major credit bureaus.